zackbatist/open-archaeo/content/post/sériation-de-matrice-en-présence-absence.md

 {
-  "title": "SÃ©riation de matrice en prÃ©sence/absence",
-  "description": ["Excel file containing macro commands making it possible to transform a 1/0 table (presence / absence) into a graphic matrix treated by matrix permutations; it is possible to take into account the uncertain presence of a character.
+  "title": "Sériation de matrice en présence/absence", "description": ["Excel file containing macro commands making it possible to transform a 1/0 table (presence / absence) into a graphic matrix treated by matrix permutations; it is possible to take into account the uncertain presence of a character.
 The instructions for use are contained in the file."], "links": {
     "Website": "https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/outils-danalyse-graphique-des-donnees"